jwatelet/the-mongoose-den/README.md

 ### Users avatars

-For now I use [Gravatar](https://gravatar.com/) to provide avatar for the users.
+For now [Gravatar](https://gravatar.com/) is used to provide avatar for the users.
 In the future, users will be able to upload their own images.

 ### Pagination